Why teens are not getting quality sleep and how parents can help

 Exercising outdoors also reduces stress, which leads to better shut-eye and better general health.
 Teens should strive for 60 minutes of physical activity during the day.
 Studies show that regular exercise not only makes you feel more tired at bedtime, but also is a natural relaxant.

 Encourage your teens to get out and walk, bike or play active games.
-Some great teenage games that keep teens moving include Capture the Flag REDUX, which is a perfect choice to keep teens outside, active and social.
+Some fun games for teenagers that keep teens moving include Capture the Flag REDUX, which is a perfect choice to keep teens outside, active and social.
 It’s the classic Capture the Flag game revolutionized with futuristic glow-in-the-dark lights.
 Great for keeping teens busy as they break teammates out of jail, sneak into enemy territory, protect base and steal the glowing flag to win.
 Plus, it gives teens a healthy alternative to screen time as the sun goes down.

 Each game box includes two glowing orbs to use as the “flags,” color-coded LED bracelets to differentiate team members, glowing jail markers, and a rule-book.
 As an extra bonus, each kit includes 12 game variation cards that offer even more ways to play Capture the Flag, as well as other games.
 Sleep will come easier for your teens after an hour or so of active playtime as their body cools down and the tension from the day wears off.
 Better health, less stress and improved sleep is the ultimate combination that even a grumpy teen will love.